-At the end of 2016, I was contacted by my friend and professional photographer Karine Aigner about a Summer photography trip she was looking to organize.
+At the end of 2016, I was contacted by my friend, mentor and professional photographer Karine Aigner about a Summer photography trip she was looking to organize.
 A few months later, it was confirmed: I would be heading to Ecuador for two weeks for a youth conservation photography workshop, led by Karine and Lucas Bustamente, both ILCP fellows, with help from Jorge, Diana and the rest of the Tropical Herping team!

 Participating in the workshop were myself and five other young photographers: Anna, Carolina, Emma, Sam and Zach.
 I flew into Ecuador on a cool July evening, excited for the two weeks ahead!